matthung0807/spring-boot-demo/README.md

 ## Configuration properties file

-Confiure password validation rules and character types by add the following properties in `password-validation-config.properties` in classpath.
+Confiure password validation rules and character types by add the following properties in `application.properties` in classpath.

 Notice that The programming configuation will override properties configuration.